 Here are some must-have apps for any Apple Watch owner interested in fitness, health, and working out.

 The Activity app on Apple Watch is the central part of your fitness journey.
 It’s responsible for your three activity rings, which help you reach your Move, Exercise, and Stand goals.
-And those rings from Activity will show up everywhere, from helpful notifications during the day to your watch face.
+And those rings from Activity will show up everywhere, from helpful notifications during the day to your favorite Apple Watch face.

 When you open the Activity app, you’ll first see the three rings.
 Scroll down and you’ll find stats like your steps for the day, how much you’ve walked, your workouts, and calories burned.